Main content start

 4. One beginning poetry course: ENGLISH 92 series, Reading and Writing Poetry

-5. 20 units of elective literature courses (One of the courses may be fulfilled with a creative writing workshop)
+5. 20 units of elective literature courses (Only one of the courses may be fulfilled with a creative writing workshop)

 English and Creative Writing (Poetry)